Supergiovane/node-red-contrib-tts-ultimate/README.md

 PLEASE ALLOW MDNS AND UDP AS WELL

 **TTS Service**<br/>
-You can choose between Google (without credentials), Amazon AWS (Polly) or Google TTS engines.
+You can choose between Google (without credentials), Amazon AWS (Polly) or Google TTS (require credentials and registration to google) engines.<br/>
+For Google TTS Engine, you can choose pitch and speed rate of the voice.
 <br/>
 <br/>